 Towards a Fairer Falkirk recognises the role of the above strategies in addressing poverty and does not duplicate their aims or actions.
 Instead it is focused on mitigating the impact that poverty has on individuals, communities and families in our area.

-Appendix 1: Report of Stakeholder Engagement
+Appendix: Report of FFP stakeholder engagement